Introduction to Neurogenetics

 Key Points

-• Chromosomal microarray (CMA): First-line for unexplained intellectual disability, autism, and multiple congenital anomalies; detects copy number variants ≥50–200 kb; does NOT detect single-nucleotide variants
+• Chromosomal microarray (CMA): Historical first-line for unexplained ID, ASD, and multiple congenital anomalies; now largely supplanted by WES/WGS when genetic counseling is available.
+Detects copy number variants typically ≥50–200 kb on modern oligo/SNP platforms (platform-dependent); routinely detects deletions/duplications missed by karyotype; does NOT detect single-nucleotide variants

 • Gene panels: Targeted sequencing of 20–500 genes relevant to a phenotype (e.g., epilepsy panel, ataxia panel); higher sensitivity/specificity than exome for technically difficult regions; misses novel gene associations

-• Exome sequencing (ES): Sequences all ~22,000 protein-coding genes; diagnostic yield ~30–40% for unsolved neurogenetic disorders; preferred when panel testing is non-diagnostic or phenotype is broad
+• Exome sequencing (WES): Sequences all ~22,000 protein-coding genes; diagnostic yield ~30–40% for unsolved neurogenetic disorders; preferred when panel testing is non-diagnostic or phenotype is broad

-• Genome sequencing (GS): Includes coding and non-coding regions; detects SNVs, indels, CNVs, and structural variants in one test; may screen for some short tandem repeat disorders; increasingly first-line in pediatric neurology
+• Genome sequencing (WGS): Includes coding and non-coding regions; detects SNVs, indels, CNVs, and structural variants in one test; may screen for some short tandem repeat disorders; increasingly first-line in pediatric neurology

 • Targeted tests: Trinucleotide repeat PCR (Huntington, Fragile X, Friedreich ataxia, myotonic dystrophy); methylation studies (Prader-Willi/Angelman); mitochondrial genome sequencing — order when specific diagnosis is suspected